mahendrapabbathi/Elevate-Labs---Task1/README.md

 - Media queries

 # Deployed the task in Vercel.com
-- Click elevate-labs-task1.vercel.app link if you want live demo
+- Visit [Vercel](elevate-labs-task1.vercel.app) link if you want live demo